oncomouse/courses/2024/engl655fall2024.md

 ## Late Work

 Under Student Rule 7.4, I am under "under no obligation to provide an opportunity for the student to make up work missed because of an unexcused absence."
 However, I do accept late work and will take off 5 points for every day late.
 A paper that would have received an 85% that was 3 days late will receive a 70%.

-### Extension Policy

-Additionally, if you are falling behind on a project and feel that you are not going to finish on time, email me 24 hours before the assignment is due to request an extension.
-In this email, propose how many additional days you will need to finish the assignment.
-Requests for extension that do not contain this information will not be honored.

 ### Technology